-Criminal Defense Lawyers in San Diego County
+Criminal Defense Lawyers in La Mesa, CA

 Have you been charged with a crime?
 Are you worried about the impact this will have on your life?
 Being charged with a crime can be a difficult experience.
 Imprisonment, probation, fines or penalties can accompany a crime, and these can be intimidating.
 The effect the crime can have on your criminal record can influence the rest of your life.
 As so much depends on the outcome of your criminal case, you cannot afford to defend yourself alone.
 It is important to have someone on your team who has experience in handling the types of issues that will arise.
 Settling with representation from someone who does not have the knowledge to handle your case is unacceptable.

 At Garmo and Garmo, LLP, we understand what is at stake when you are charged with a crime, and we go to work immediately to aggressively defend the charges against you.
 Our attorneys are familiar with the local courts, along with many of the prosecutors, city attorneys, and judges who will handle your case.
 Our office has been able to successfully negotiate deals for our clients that result in reduction, modification, or dismissal of charges.
 Let us put our extensive experience to work to fight for you.

 Our office is experienced in defending a wide range of criminal charges, including but not limited to:

 - DUI (Driving Under the Influence): California has some of the strictest DUI laws in the country.
 If you have been arrested for drunk driving, you are facing the possibility of harsh fines and penalties, loss of your driving privileges, and even jail time.

 - Drug-Related Offenses: Drug arrests are common in San Diego County, and those arrested could face multiple charges depending on the circumstances.
 Whatever you are charged with, being convicted brings with it the possibility of heavy fines, prison time, and other penalties.